jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [x] ~~Headings do not have colors.~~
             - [x] ~~Are not going to work for me anyway, with the low brightness on my screen.~~
             - [x] ~~It starts being not so functional anymore, the changes.~~
 - [x] I somehow don't trust this is all there's to it about Encircle Language Spec planning docs.
 Look over the state of it.
-It *would* be fun to move on to a next topic and have something finished.
+It *might* be fun to move on to a next topic and have something finished.
 But somehow I don't believe it. > It is.
 I lean towards the actual language spec rather than the planning, now.

 #### 2020-03-22 Done Organize Planning Docs